MoAly98/Pythium/README_plot.md

 Then, after these core functions are called, `create()` will call other internal functions that ultimately lead to either matplotlib calls (`ax.errorbar()`, `ax.stairs()` etc.) or mplhep functions (`hep.histplot()`, `hist2dplot()`).

+### rcParams

+rcParams are stored in a dictionary called `self.rcps` created by constructor of `EmptyPlot`.
+The current default dictionary is shown below.
+Other classes that inherit from `EmptyPlot` will then add other entries, updating `self.rcps`.

+        self.rcps = {
+            'xaxis.labellocation' : 'right', # location of x label w.r.t. x axis
+            'yaxis.labellocation' : 'top', # location of y label w.r.t. y axis
+            'axes.labelpad'       : 1, # distance of axis label from axis tick labels
+            'axes.titlesize'      : 20, # master title font size
+            'font.size'           : 10, # x, y label AND ticks label AND legend font size 'lines.linewidth'     : 1,
+            'lines.marker'        : '.', # marker style
+            'lines.markersize'    : 8,
+        }

+The user has access (can add and modify) this dictionary by creating their own and passing it in the `plot_options(rcp_kw={})` public function.

 ## Hist1D

 Explanation of storage variables: